 Can dogs eat apples?
 Absolutely!

 If an “apple a day keeps the doctor away” for humans, what does it do for dogs?
-In moderation, apples are a delicious and nutritious snack for dogs eat to enjoy for several reasons.
-As you can likely see already, there are plenty of fruits safe for dogs that are high in fiber and vitamin content.
+In moderation, apples are a delicious and nutritious snack for dogs to eat and enjoy for several reasons.
+As you can likely see already, there are plenty of fruits safe for dogs that are high in fibre and vitamin content.

 Benefits of Apples

 Many dogs really enjoy the crunchy texture of apples.
-Biting into a piece of apple helps clean residue off their teeth and gums, while also improving their breath.
-Plus, they’re rich in vitamin A and vitamin C to promote a strong immune system, shiny coat, and healthy heart.
+Biting into a piece of apple helps clean residue off their teeth and gums while also improving their breath.
+They’re also rich in vitamins A and C to promote a strong immune system, shiny coat, and healthy heart.

-Apples are also very fibrous and contain pectin, and apple seeds which is a naturally produced sugar acid in certain fruits and vegetables dogs eat.
-Fiber and pectin both aid in healthy digestion and gut health.
+Apples are also very fibrous and contain pectin, which is a naturally produced sugar acid in certain fruits and vegetables dogs eat.
+Fibre and pectin both aid in healthy digestion and gut health.

 How to Feed Your Dog Apples